risingwavelabs/risingwave/README.md

 ## Contributing

 Thanks for your interest in contributing to the project!
-Please refer to [Contribution and Development Guidelines](CONTRIBUTING.md) for more information.
+Please refer to [contribution guidelines](CONTRIBUTING.md) for more information.